MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

     - We get automatic provisioning of resources, parallel computation and automatic scaling
     - We get application backups: implemented as checkpoints and snapshots
 - Flink is a lot more powerful than a simple SQL query language
-- Flink does not supports reading data from Firehose (use Kinesis Analytics for SQL instead)
+- Flink does not support reading data from Firehose (use Kinesis Analytics for SQL instead)

 ## Machine Learning on Kinesis Data Analytics